nventive/web-react-base-project/README.md

 - Install all dependencies for the newly created project
 - Add default libraries used by nventive (MUI, react router, i18next, etc.) to the project's dependencies
 - Update the project's code to setup these base libraries

+**_NOTE:_** This works on mac correctly, but we still have issues with the windows version.
+Yarn recommend to not install it globally and use Nodes corepack instead.

+## Making changes

+Everytime you make a change and want to test it out, you need to run `yarn build`

 ---